rossliam2212/ASCIIRogueLikeGame/README.md

 #### Attacking
 The player can attack a monster by trying to move into the same position as the monster.
 Once the player has done this, the attack loop automatically starts and both the player and the monster will have a chance to make their attack.
-Neither the player or monster will be able to move once a attack has started.
+Neither the player nor monster will be able to move once an attack has started.
 The player gets the first chance to attack and then the monster gets their chance.
 This will continue until either the player of monster is killed.

 ### Monster Behaviour